thislight/luabundler/docs/manual.md

 entry_point(table.unpack(arg, 0))
 ````

+The unpacking must start from 0, because the program name (first argument) is placed at 0.

-The entry point module is not automatically included in bundle, don't forget to include it (We will explain the `included` later).
+The entry point module is not automatically included in bundle.
+Don't forget to include it in `included` (We will explain the `included` later).

 ### Including Packages

-The `included` field is to specify the bundled packages.
+The `included` field is for describing the bundled packages.

 ````lua
 -- recipe.lua